 Due to the charity gambling laws introduced in New England by New Hampshire, various state games were unveiled, including charity raffle and bingo.

 |No. of Commercial Gambling Facilities:||Age Requirements||Casino Regulatory Body:||Lottery National Rankings:||Approx. Annual Gambling Revenue||Approx. Annual Gambling Taxes:|

 |There are no physical racinos/casinos||Minimum of 18 years for lottery and bingo and 21 years for racing and poker||NH Lottery Commission – Division of Sports Wagering||35th||$288 million||$77 million|

 |However, 15 licenses (10 online, five retail) will be available when the bidding starts in 2020|

 The recent agitation for change in the state assembly will likely bring even more dramatic changes to NH gambling legislation.
 The residents already feel the looming action.
-Overall, the excitement within New Hampshire’s gambling circles is palpable, especially amongst its sports fans, who eagerly await the sanctioning and issuance of casino licences by 2020.
-Pundits anticipate the industry giants such as Draftkings, Caesars, Fanduel and William Hill shall be among the first beneficiaries of such permits.
+Overall, the excitement within New Hampshire’s gambling circles is palpable, especially amongst its sports fans, who eagerly await the sanctioning and issuance of casino license by 2020.
+Pundits anticipate the industry giants such as DraftKings, Caesars, FanDuel and William Hill shall be among the first beneficiaries of such permits.

-We endeavour to keep you posted on all the developments in this regard.
+We endeavor to keep you posted on all the developments in this regard.